-2. Putting A Value On Time
+- Putting a Value on Time

-3. How Long Does It Take?
+- How Long Does It Take?

 At the end of the day, talk about how certain tasks take more time than others.
 Also, discuss how having realistic expectations of how long something will take can be valuable in planning to make the best use of their time.

-1. Desert Island
+- Desert Island

-2. Paper Boat Factory
+- Paper Boat Factory

-3. Picking Up Blocks
+- Picking up Blocks

-Time management activities can teach people the skill of prioritizing.
+Time management can teach people the skill of prioritizing.
 In picking up blocks, place a large set of colored blocks haphazardly on the floor or a table.
-Tell participants they are to pick up as many blocks as possible, but they must pick them up one at a time and with their nondominant hand.
+Tell participants they are to pick up as many blocks as possible, but they must pick them up one at a time and with their non-dominant hands.
 Call a start to the exercise.
 When a minute has passed, tell them their time is up.
 Add up the blocks they picked up, giving one point for each block.

 Activities for time management are commonly used in businesses or other organizations.
 Yet, learning time management skills can help you improve your everyday life, too.
 If you find that you are wasting a lot of time and not accomplishing your goals, you may need to spend some time developing those skills on your own.